Students with Disabilities

 - In terms of print materials, universities and national library services will provide textbooks and other communication in alternative, accessible formats, upon request.
 This applies to information about the university and the application process as well.
-You can also request Fulbright materials in access formats by emailing us.

 - Universities also provide a wide variety of additional disability-related services and accommodations, such as sign language interpreters, extra time on tests and assignments, etc. These will be determined on an individual basis with the disability support services office.